Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Materials and Methods

 \subsection{Biomedical interaction prediction}

 A biomedical network is a network with biomedical entities as nodes and their interactions as edges.
 Formally, a biomedical network can be defined as $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathbf{X})$ where $\mathcal{V}$ denotes the set of nodes representing biomedical entities such as proteins, genes, drugs, diseases and $\mathcal{E}$ represents the set of interaction between these entities.
-We denote the network $\mathcal{G}$ with an adjacency matrix $\mathbf{A}$ where $A_{ij}$ represents the presence or absence of an edge between nodes.
-We consider the binary adjacency matrix $A_{ij} \in \{0, 1\}^{|\mathcal{V}| \times |\mathcal{V}|}$.
+We denote the network $\mathcal{G}$ with a binary adjacency matrix $\mathbf{A}$ where $A_{ij} \in \{0, 1\}^{|\mathcal{V}| \times |\mathcal{V}|}$ represents the presence or absence of an edge between nodes.
 In particular, $A_{ij} = 1$ represents the existence of an interaction supported by experimental evidence whereas $A_{ij} = 0$ represents the absence of interaction.

-\textbf{Biomedical interaction prediction}: Given a biomedical interaction network $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathbf{X})$, we aim to learn a model $f$ to predict the probability of interaction $e_{ij}$ between nodes in the network: $\phi: e_{ij} \rightarrow [0, 1]$.
+\textbf{Biomedical interaction prediction}: Given a biomedical interaction network $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathbf{X})$, we aim to learn a model $f$ to predict the probability of interaction $e_{ij}$ between nodes in the network: $f: e_{ij} \rightarrow [0, 1]$.